Laser Marking FAQs

 Laser marking, while a self-explanatory process by name, isn’t always as straightforward as one may think.
 With several types of laser marking and several types of laser that are able to leave a mark, we often find that many of our customers have questions about this useful process.

-In the section below, we have laid out the most frequently asked questions that we receive regarding laser marking.
+In the detailed answers below, we have laid out the most frequently asked questions that SPI Lasers receive relating to laser marking.

 What is laser marking?